Assessment, Diagnosis, and Treatment Planning in Marriage and Family Counseling – CEFS 602

 Discussions (4)

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt.
 Each thread must be 250–400 words and demonstrate course-related knowledge.
-The exception to this is Discussion: Tynesha Video Response, in which the student is required to submit a 3–5-minute video for his or her thread.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be at least 200 words.
-The instructor may also require that the student reply to follow-up ideas, which will also be included in the student’s grade (CLO: A, B, E, and L).
+Each reply must be at least 250 words.
+The instructor may also require that the student reply to follow-up ideas, which will also be included in the student’s grade.
+(CLO: A, B, E, L)

 Journal Article Review Assignment

 The student will select an article from a provided list of peer-reviewed journal articles, or select a different article with instructor approval.
 The student will then write a 3–5-page research-based paper in current APA format that focuses on case conceptualization, clinical assessment, and/or treatment planning in marriage and family therapy.
-The Journal Article Review will have 3 Level 1 Heading sections: Summary, Interaction, and Application, an introduction paragraph is required.
-A title page and reference page are required and are not included in the page count (CLO: E, H, I, and K).
+The Journal Article Review will have 3 Level 1 Heading sections: Summary, Interaction, and Application.
+An introduction paragraph is required.
+A title page and reference page are required and are not included in the page count.
+(CLO: E, H, I, K)

 Movie Case Study Assignment

 The student will watch the movie Rabbit Hole and work with the information as though addressing the main couple in the movie for the first time.
-The student will develop a Case Conceptualization for the main couple (CLO: C, D, E, F, G, H, I, J, and L).
+The student will develop a Case Conceptualization for the main couple.
+(CLO: C, D, E, F, G, H, I, J, L)

 Therapy Session Case Study Assignment

 The student will watch a brief therapy session clip to discover the family issue for the assignment.
-The student will develop a Case Conceptualization for the son Galen, keeping in mind the family dynamics (CLO: E, H, I, K, and L).
+The student will develop a Case Conceptualization for the son Galen, keeping in mind the family dynamics.
+(CLO: E, H, I, K, L)

-Each quiz will cover the Gehart Textbook material for the assigned module: week.
-Each quiz will be open-book/open-notes, contain 10–15 multiple-choice and true/false questions, and have no time limit (CLO: A, B, D, E, H, and J).
+The midterm quiz will cover Chapters 1-10 of the Gehart text.
+The midterm quiz will be open-book/open-notes, contain 50 multiple-choice questions, and have a time limit of 1-hour and 30-minutes.
+(CLO: A, B, D, E, H, J)

 Quiz: Final

-The final quiz will cover the Learn material from the Schwitzer and Rubin text and Chapters 14–15 of the Gehart text (Cengage/MindTap), and the narrated PowerPoint presentations (Modules 1-3: Weeks 1–3).
-The final quiz will be open-book/open-notes, contain 50 multiple-choice questions, and have a time limit of 1 hour and 30 minutes (A, B, D, E, H, and J).
+The final quiz will cover the Learn material from the Schwitzer and Rubin text and Chapters 11-17 of the Gehart text.
+The final quiz will be open-book/open-notes, contain 50 multiple-choice questions, and have a time limit of 1-hour and 30-minutes.
+(CLO: A, B, D, E, H, J)

 Quiz: Dispositions Reflection